 There are few foods that are more Spanish than ham.
-It is the one food that all Spaniards, by default of just being Spanish, have to like.
-Whenever I have heard a foreigner say they do not like jamón, the response of every single Spaniard has been, “But have you tried the good stuff?”
+Alongside gazpacho and paella, it might just be the country’s most iconic dish.
+Spanish ham (jamón) is the one food that all Spaniards, by default of just being Spanish, have to like.
+Whenever I’ve heard a foreigner say they don’t like jamón, the response of every single Spaniard has been, “well then you haven’t tried the good stuff!”.

 What is Spanish Jamón?

-For hundreds of years, cured ham legs were a specialty reserved only for royalty and clergy.
+But for hundreds of years, cured ham legs were a specialty reserved only for royalty and clergy.
 It wasn’t until the 13th century that ham made its way to the everyman’s table.
-Today, the average Spaniard eats more than 7 pounds of cured ham per year.
+Today, the average Spaniard eats more than 7 pounds of cured ham per year!

-Under that broad umbrella of jamón there is massive variation in price and quality.
-The most important variable is the breed of the pig.
+But under that broad umbrella of jamón there is massive variation in price and quality, and a difference in the type of pig it comes from, too!

 White Pigs (Cerdos Blancos)